guoguanglu/Andrew-Ng_machine-learning/the_sixth_week.md

  If a learning algorithm is suffering from **high variance**, getting more training data is likely to help.
  ![](/picture/the_sixth_week/learning_curves2.png)
 ### Deciding what to do next revisited
+Our decision process can be broken down as follows:
+* Getting more training examples: Fixes high variance
+* Trying smaller sets features: Fixes high variance
+* Adding features: Fixes high bias
+* Adding polynomial features: Fixes high bias
+* Decreasing lambda: Fixes high bias
+* Increasing lambda: Fixes high variance

+**Diagnosing neural networks**
+* A neural network with fewer parameters is prone to underfitting.
+It is also computationally cheaper.
+* A large neural network with more parameters is prone to overfittingg.
+It is also computationally expensive.
+In this case you can use regularization(increase lambda) to address the overfitting.

+**Model complexity effects:**
+* Lower-order polynomials(low model complexity) have high bias and low variance.
+In this case, the model fits poorly consistently.
+* Higher-order polynomials(high model complexity) fit the training data extremely well and the test data extremly poorly.
+These have low bias on the training data, but very high variance.
+* In reality, we would want to choose a model somewhere in between, that can generalize well but also fits the data reasonably well.
 ***
 Building a spam classifier
 ----